awslabs/aws-well-architected-labs/content/Well-ArchitectedTool/Helpful_Resources/Copy_WA_Review_Between_Accounts/2_python_code.md

 ## Python version using Boto3 Library {#python}
 This utility was created using the the [AWS SDK for Python (Boto3)](https://aws.amazon.com/sdk-for-python/).
 This file assumes you have already setup your AWS credential file, and uses the default profile for all interactions.

+{{% notice warning %}}
-The code has been broken up into functions which accept various parameters, so you can pull those out and place them into integration points in your environment.
-There is error checking for most of the various API calls, but the code should not be considered production ready.
+There is error checking for most of the various API calls, but the code should **not** be considered production ready.
 Please review before implementing in your environment.
+{{% /notice %}}

 ## Parameters
 ```